-After the specified period of 30 days, our web server automatically deletes the above-mentioned data.
-To the extent that data are processed longer for purposes according to numbers 2 – 5, we will anonymise or delete the data as soon as their storage no longer serves the respective purpose(s).
+After the set period of 30 days, our web server automatically deletes the above-mentioned data.
+To the extent that data are processed longer for purposes pursuant to numbers 2 – 5, we will anonymize or delete the data as soon as their storage no longer serves the respective purpose.

-Furthermore, we place cookies on the devices of our website visitors and use analytical services.
+Furthermore, we insert Cookies once you visit our website and we use analytical services as well.
 For more information on the use of analytical services, please see Section 4 of this Data Protection Statement.

 - First and last name

 We need these data to find out who contacted us and to process the user request.